List of The Mummy franchise characters: Beni Gabor

-Beni (Kevin J. O'Connor) was a thief who enlisted in the French Foreign Legion and was part of the same unit as Rick O'Connell, which crossed Libya and Egypt to find Hamunaptra.
+Beni Gabor (portrayed by Kevin J. O'Connor) is a thief who enlisted in the French Foreign Legion and was part of the same unit as Rick O'Connell, which crossed Libya and Egypt to find Hamunaptra.
 During an overwhelming attack by an army of Tuareg nomads, he fled into the City and closed the entrance, making him the only one besides Rick to have survived the attack.

 Three years later, he leads a group of American grave robbers to Hamunaptra, also encountering Rick again on his own expedition.
-While there he becomes separated from Rick during the panic of the Locust Plague and encounters Imhotep, who nearly kills Beni before he can communicate in Hebrew, the language of the slaves in ancient Egypt.
-Imhotep recruits Beni to act as his henchman with the promise of gold.
-Once Imhotep is fully regenerated and acquires everything he needs, he releases Beni from his service and allows him to take whatever he wishes from the treasure room as payment.
-After Imhotep is sent back to the underworld, Beni accidentally sets off an ancient booby trap, trapping himself in the treasure room where a swarm of flesh-eating scarabs close in to devour him, thus becoming the last member of the American expedition to die.
+While there he becomes separated from Rick during the panic of the Locust Plague and encounters Imhotep, who nearly kills Gabor before he can communicate in Hebrew, the language of the slaves in ancient Egypt.
+Imhotep recruits Gabor to act as his henchman with the promise of gold.
+Once Imhotep is fully regenerated and acquires everything he needs, he releases Gabor from his service and allows him to take whatever he wishes from the treasure room as payment.
+After Imhotep is sent back to the underworld, Gabor accidentally sets off a booby trap and is killed by flesh-eating scarabs.

 Terence Bey

-Dr. Terence Bey (Erick Avari) was an Egyptologist, the curator of the Cairo Museum of Antiquities and a member of a secret society sworn to prevent priest Imhotep from being resurrected.
-He is first seen as a kind of supervisor to Evelyn in her librarian days.
+Dr. Terence Bey (portrayed by Erick Avari) is an Egyptologist, the curator of the Cairo Museum of Antiquities and a member of a secret society sworn to prevent Imhotep from being resurrected.
+He is first seen as a supervisor to Evelyn during her time as a librarian.
 He is the beneficiary of Evelyn's parents' donation to the library that he is overseeing.
-Later, Evelyn, Rick and Jonathan found he was working with Ardeth to prevent the resurrection of priest Imhotep.
+Later, Evelyn, Rick and Jonathan found he was working with Ardeth to prevent the resurrection of Imhotep.
 He escapes from the Cairo Museum with Rick's crew.
-When Rick's crew is cornered by Imhotep, he sacrificed himself so that Rick, Ardeth and Jonathan would be able to escape in order to find and save Evelyn and kill Imhotep.
+When Rick's crew is cornered by Imhotep, Bey sacrifices himself so that Rick, Ardeth and Jonathan can escape.